How to Access Your Inner Guide for Better Decisions and Genuine Direction

 It can be comforting and supportive to get outside guidance and wise counsel when problems arise.

-Yet, in Abraham Maslow’s study of self-actualizing individuals, he found that they are less dependent on others and tend to be more autonomous and self-directed in making life decisions.
+Yet, in Abraham Maslow’s study of self-actualizing individuals, he found that people with positive mental health are less dependent on others and tend to be more autonomous and self-directed in making life decisions.

-Instead of consulting others about their problems, they tend to direct their attention in the opposite direction: inward.
+Instead of consulting others about their problems, they tend to direct their attention inward.

 They call on their deeper nature, latent resources, and creative impulses to solve their problems.